kniv0gaffel/minesweeperbot/README.md

 # Minesweeper bot

-To start the bot you need to enter the enviorment
+To start the bot you need to enter the environment

 ~~~ bash